Carla Van Zon: Early life and education

-Van Zon was born in Te Atatū in West Auckland on 20 January 1952.
-Her parents were Dutch immigrants who had arrived via Indonesia.
+Van Zon was born in Te Atatū in West Auckland on 20 January 1952, one of three girls born to Dutch immigrants who had arrived via Indonesia.
 Van Zon's mother was a contemporary dance teacher and her father worked for Pan Am.
 She studied contemporary dance at the University of Otago in Dunedin, earning a degree in Physical Education, and then became a physical education teacher at Green Bay High School.
 In the early 1980s she earned an MA in Dance and Arts Administration at George Washington University.

 Career

 Van Zon's career in arts administration began in Creative New Zealand, where she worked to improve international opportunities for New Zealand artists.
 She managed New Zealand's entry to the 2009 Venice Biennale.

 She was involved with the New Zealand International Festival of the Arts in Wellington from 1989, and from 1996 she was Executive Director, and was appointed as Artistic Director in 2000.
 Van Zon helped the festival turn a profit for the first time, and during her time it won four national tourism awards and the Dominion Gold Award for outstanding contribution to the Wellington economy.

 From 2013 to 2017 she was the artistic director of the Auckland Arts Festival, managing four festivals over that period, and doubling the attendance records.
 Of her approach to the festival being in Auckland and part of the Pacific, arts festival programme manager Tama Waipara said "The first thing was she put tangata whenua front and centre ...
 She said we have to know who we are and where we are."

 In 2011, Van Zon asked Renee Liang to rewrite her play The Bone Feeders as an opera, and when New Zealand Opera decided not to be involved, Van Zon commissioned it for the Auckland Festival.
 She has also been instrumental in the careers of writer and actor Nancy Brunning, directors Jason Te Kare and Sara Brodie, writers Mei-Lin Te Puia Hansen, Victor Rodger, and Hone Kouka, composers Gareth Farr, John Psathas and Dame Gillian Whitehead.

-She was diagnosed with chronic kidney disease in June 2016, and retired from the festival at the end of April 2017.
+Van Zon was diagnosed with chronic kidney disease in June 2016, and retired from the festival at the end of April 2017.
 She lives in Ōtaki, north of Wellington, with husband Gregg Fletcher.

-Van Zon is a board member of the charity Track Zero, which aims to connect artists and scientists to create work about climate change, and has written about the importance of artists speaking out against climate change.
+Van Zon is a board member of the charity Track Zero, which aims to connect artists and scientists to create work about climate change, and she has written about the importance of artists speaking out against climate change.